Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Below are some risk factors that you can control, change or seek treatment for, according to the American Heart Association and the National Stroke Association:
+There are risk factors you can control, change or seek treatment for, says the American Stroke Association:

-Now that I know my stroke risk, what can I do to lower it?
-If you’re concerned that you might have multiple risk factors for stroke, now is a great time to get your body moving!
-One immediate action that can positively affect not only your stroke risk but also your blood pressure, weight, poor cholesterol levels and heart disease risk is exercise – specifically, walking: it’s a great exercise for all ages and fitness levels!
+If you’re concerned that you might have risk factors for stroke, now is a great time to get your body moving.
+One immediate action that can help lower your risk for stroke is exercise.

-Before making any big changes to your diet or exercise routine, make sure to talk to your doctor.
-He or she will have additional information to help you control your risk for a stroke.
+Before making any big changes to your diet or exercise routine, talk with your doctor.
+He or she will have more information to help you control your risk for a stroke.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.

 Powered by Telligent